Sports Watch Update June 2021

 I suspect that Garmin doesn’t care too much about lower price points, so Bryton, Sigma, Lezyne, CatEye, Polar and other smaller bike computer companies can fight out the price-per-feature battle in that very messy and less profitable arena.

 There are good bike computers like Stages, Sigma ROX and the high-end Bryton models but all of them, in my opinion, lack that certain ‘je ne sais quoi‘ that could propel them to the same levels as Wahoo.
-And when you contemplate that the Wahoo BOLT is 4 years old then you have to conclude that it’s not high technology that bike riders necessarily want.
+And when you contemplate that the ever-successful Wahoo BOLT is 4 years old then you have to conclude that it’s not high technology that bike riders necessarily want.
 Maybe it’s the ‘just works’ factor or the platform or the brand image.

 Lists of All GPS Sports Watches & Bike Computers